p2000t/M2000/README.md

 * **macOS** (version 10.13 or higher) \
   Unzip the downloaded release package (usually this is done by just double-clicking it) and drag the resulting "M2000" app into the Applications folder.
 Now you can start M2000 from your applications - probably after allowing M2000 to run in the security settings.
 * **Linux** (Debian/Ubuntu/Linux Mint) \
   Unzip the downloaded release package and double-click `M2000_0.7_amd64.deb` to start the package installer.
-After installing, type `M2000` in a terminal to start the emulator. \
+After installation is done, type `M2000` in a terminal to start the emulator. \
   If double-clicking doesn't open a package installer, then open a terminal to the unzipped .deb file and do:
   ```
   sudo apt-get -f install M2000_0.7_amd64.deb